 Foreigners’ income tax for rental income in the Philippines

-Foreigners, however, pay another tax rate than the standard income tax rates of the Philippines.
+Foreigners, however, pay a tax rate higher than the Philippines’ standard income tax rates.

 - Foreign residents: 25% of the gross rental income.